 The video may be a scam.
-The person who made it apparently has a criminal record and it’s quite possible he made it for reasons other than insulting Muslims.
+The person who made it apparently has a criminal record that was found on checkpeople.com and it’s quite possible he made it for reasons other than insulting Muslims.
 Likewise, the murder of the ambassador may have been a carefully orchestrated plot that took advantage of anger over the video.

 None of that matters.
 In a country that didn’t respect free speech, the video would have been suppressed.

 But even garbage like that video is protected by the First Amendment.
 And that’s a good thing.
 Of all the rights set forth in the U.S. Constitution, those guaranteed by the First Amendment are the most fundamental.
 Here’s what it says:

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 Without these freedoms we would be unable to enforce most of the others set out in the Bill of Rights or the Constitution as a whole.
 Being able to say what we think, to publish books that we deem important, to gather with our neighbors to demand changes — these are the things that protect us from overreaching by those in power.